omgoods/omgoods-contracts/README.md

 NONE

-This project is **proprietary** and is not licensed for public use, modification, or distribution. <br/>
+> This project is proprietary and is not licensed for public use, modification, or distribution.
-Unauthorized use, reproduction, or distribution of this software is strictly prohibited.
+> Unauthorized use, reproduction, or distribution of this software is strictly prohibited.

 [license-image]: https://img.shields.io/badge/license-NONE-red.svg